khmarochos/monkeyman/doc/lib/MonkeyMan.pm.md

 ## get\_configuration()

-This accessor returns the [MonkeyMan::Configuration](https://metacpan.org/pod/MonkeyMan::Configuration) object initialized by the framrwork.
-It contains
+This accessor returns the reference to the hash containing the framework's configuration tree.

 ## get\_logger()